seed-labs/seed-labs/lab-setup/aws/README.md

 should see an interface with IPv4 address 10.0.0.x for some (unique) x for each machine.
-3. Run "ping –c 5 10.0.0.x" from each machine, using the other machine’s IP address found in the previous step.
+3. Run "ping –c 5 10.0.0.x" from each machine, using the other machine's IP address found in the previous step.
 You should see 5 results printing on the terminal one per second; if so, then the ping was successful.